michalsnik/aos/README.md

 ### Advanced settings

+These settings can be set both on certain elements, or as default while initializing script (in options object).

 | Attribute | Description | Example value | Default value |
 |---------------------------|-------------|---------------|---------|
 | *`aos-offset`* | Change offset to trigger animations sooner or later (px) | 200 | 120 |